amartinsan/MetabolicProfile_Inferring/README.md

-## A pipeline to proceess metagenome samples
+## A pipeline to process metagenome samples

 ## Workflow diagram